yduf/yduf.github.io/_posts/2022-12-08-cpp-stacktrace.md

 {% highlight cpp %}
 # make sure the proper backend is available
 $ g++/clang++ -lbfd + include backward-cpp/backward.hpp.cpp in the sources
 {% endhighlight %}

+Optionally add that in the place you are need to call the API directly (make sure the backend is the same)
+{% highlight cpp %}
+// in main.cc
+#define BACKWARD_HAS_BFD 1
+#include <backward-cpp/backward.hpp>
+{% endhighlight %}

 This would be the .run config